dirkriehle/wahlzeit/README.md

   3. a browser window pops up and asks for permission, accept it
   4. copy the code from the following browser window to your gradle console

-When uploaded, open https://*your-project-ID*.appspot.com to use Wahlzeit on Google App Engine.
-It may take some seconds until it is completely deployed.
+https://*your-project-ID*.appspot.com to use Wahlzeit on Google App Engine.

 Done!